 Typical files that don’t have privacy regulations associated with them are probably safer in a cloud-based system—where they’re being automatically backed-up—than on someone’s local (laptop/desktop) machine.

-The comparison between cloud and on-premises file server is more nuanced.
+The comparison between cloud and on-premises file servers is more nuanced.

 One of the security benefits of having files on an on-premises server is that you have to be on-premises to access those records from a local network.
-But being on-premises is not something most of our customers are able to do during this pandemic, so organizations consider adding a VPN (Virtual Private Network) or an RDP (Remote Desktop Protocol) server to their networks to provide access to those files remotely.
-That reduces the security benefit of storing files on an on-premises server; it’s like adding doors to a fortress wall.
-You can create an additional layer of security to your VPN or RDP server by adding Multi-Factor Authentication (MFA) but you will need to maintain that extra layer of security to account for the extra layer of risk.
-And once you’ve opened those doors in the fortress wall, the on-premises server’s advantage over the cloud is neglible from a remote hacker’s perspective.
+But being on-premises is not something most of our customers are doing any more.
+If you do still have an on-premises server, consider adding a VPN (Virtual Private Network) or an RDP (Remote Desktop Protocol) server to their networks to provide access to those files remotely.
+You can create an additional layer of security to your VPN or RDP server by requiring Multi-Factor Authentication (MFA) but you will need to maintain that extra layer of security.

 Moreover, if a hacker or state actor really wanted to get to your server on premises, they will probably be able to get into your office.
 It’s not that difficult to gain physical access to most of our offices, and most of us don’t think about that when we think about cybersecurity protections.
 If you are in a field where state actors may be targeting your nonprofit, you must consider physically secure offices in addition to cybersecurity.